Williams FW30: Launch and pre-season testing

 The Williams FW30 was unveiled to the public at an FIA test session at the Circuit de Valencia, Spain, on 21 January 2008.
 There was no official, ceremonial launch event.
-In early pre-season testing the cars ran in a number of provisional liveries that marked, variously, the names of all those employed by Williams during the development of the FW30, the 85 sponsors who have supported Williams since the formation of Williams Grand Prix Engineering in 1978, and the team's 30th season in Formula One racing.
+In early pre-season testing the cars ran in six liveries that marked, variously, the names of all those employed by Williams during the development of the FW30, the 85 sponsors who have supported Williams since the formation of Williams Grand Prix Engineering in 1978, and the team's 30th season in Formula One racing.

 Season review

 In the opening race of the season, it was a solid start for the Williams team to celebrate its 30 years in Formula One as Nico Rosberg finally took his first podium finish while Nakajima scored his first points in Formula One in just his 2nd race for Williams.
 However, the remaining races saw the team slipping backwards and often struggling to score points.
 But the new Singapore Grand Prix saw Rosberg finish in a shock second place in front of title contender Lewis Hamilton.
 Williams were looking set to clinch their first victory since the 2004 Brazilian Grand Prix but Rosberg just could not overtake another shock podium finisher and winner Fernando Alonso.
-Thus, a first victory for Rosberg was denied but still it was his best finish in Formula One until the 2012 Chinese Grand Prix where he finished first after starting from pole position.
+Thus, a first victory for Rosberg was denied but still it was his best finish in Formula One until the 2012 Chinese Grand Prix where he took his maiden career victory after starting from pole position.
 The team eventually finished the season eighth with 26 points, convincingly beaten by the Toyota F1 team.

+Sponsorship and livery

+The Williams' base colour is dark blue, with white accents.
+Large sponsor decals were provided by the Royal Bank of Scotland and Lenovo.

+At the Monaco Grand Prix, Frank Williams reached his milestone 600th Grand Prix.
+The Italian Grand Prix was the Williams team's 500th race.